RottenThunder/Project-Ember/DevLog/October-2021.md

 - Commit "Maths"
     - Added maths support for the engine using a library called glm
     - glm's library can be found [here](https://github.com/g-truc/glm)
+- Commit "Rendering Context"
+    - Added a layer of abstraction through the form of making a rendering context class